-The Conformity Assessment Body shall determine the location of the verification (off site or on site) to ensure appropriate verification.
+The Conformity Assessment Body shall determine the location of the verification (off site or on site) for all measures other than key measures to ensure appropriate verification.

 B.2.3.
 Limited verification program

 The baseline of a limited verification program is a fully verified claim that is not older than 30 months (2,5 years).